-The Graduate Diploma of Financial Planning is a one-year course designed to provide a comprehensive study program in all aspects of financial planning relevant to the financial needs of individuals and business owners.
-The course commences with foundation knowledge for financial advisers in the areas of foundation finance theory and elementary techniques, financial markets, financial institutions, business and corporations’ law.
-Also, in the first semester, students complete a financial planning fundamentals unit designed to establish a perspective and framework for more detailed financial advising and planning issues examined throughout the course.
+TThe Graduate Diploma of Financial Planning is a one-year course designed to provide a comprehensive study program in all aspects of financial advising and planning relevant to the financial needs of individuals and business owners.
+The course includes the areas of knowledge required by the Financial Adviser Standards and Ethics Authority for new entrants to the financial advising and planning profession who have a degree in an unrelated field, and for existing advisers without a degree qualification.

 The Graduate Diploma forms the first two semesters of the Master of Financial Planning.

-The completion of a three-year Australian bachelor’s degree in any field or a master’s degree in any field is required.
+Completion of a three-year Australian bachelor’s degree in any field or a higher level qualification.
 International students with equivalent qualifications are eligible.

 IELTS Academic A minimum overall score of 6.5 with no individual band less than 6.0.

 Recognition of prior learning (RPL) is available and will be assessed in accordance with TOP's RPL Policy.
-Please refer to the RPL Policy document and the Application for Credit Recognition form for further details.
+Please refer to the Application for Recognition of Prior Learning and the RPL policy and procedure for further details.

-To qualify for the award of Graduate Diploma in Financial Services, a candidate must complete eight units (48 credit points).
+To qualify for the award of Graduate Diploma of Financial Planning, a candidate must complete eight units (48 credit points).
 All units are core; there are no electives.